PrecisionRender/CharacterControllerPro/README.md

 1. Download the repository ZIP file
 2. Extract the ZIP file
 3. Open the project folder
-4. Exctract the CharacterControllerProCS ZIP file for the C# code or the CharacterControllerProCPP ZIP file for the C++ code
+4. Open the CharacterControllerProCS folder for the C# code or the CharacterControllerProCPP folder for the C++ code
-5. Open the extracted folder
-6. Drag-and-drop the scripts into your project's Source folder
+5. Drag and drop the scripts into your Flax Engine project